CloudCannon/Jekyll-Tips/_guide/cms.md

 ![Repo](/img/guide/cms/repo.png)

 CloudCannon will pull in your files and display them in the file browser.
-Any updates you make in CloudCannon are synced back to GitHub and any changes you push to GitHub are synced to CloudCannon.
+Any updates you make in CloudCannon sync back to GitHub and any changes you push to GitHub sync to CloudCannon.

 ![Files](/img/guide/cms/files.png)